e100/makerplane-configs/INSTALL.md

   dangerous is needed because the snap you just made is not signed.

 ### Might need additional configuration
-You must also read the docs/snapcraft.md for Fix and follow the directions to complete setup If using serial ports add yourself to dialout sudo usermod -a -G dialout ${USER}
+You must also read the docs/snapcraft.md for Fix and follow the directions to complete setup<br>

 For my setup the following commands worked, maybe with some slight changes you will get everything working.
 Add yourself to the dialout group: